Villanova-AI/villanova_developers/docs/villanova09/tutorials/solution/pda-technical-guide.md

 A form schema provides the JSON definition of the form’s structure and is mandatory for a JSON Form to function.
 Users can supply form data via the `formData` variable, which should follow JSON Schema structure.
 UI schema can be supplied via the `uiSchema` variable, which allows users to customize the form’s UI (components, rules, types, etc).

 You can test the JSON Schema blueprint, UI schema and form data in the `react-jsonschema-form` sandbox environment.
-Entando templates, widgets, and fields allow customization of form layout using grid components.
+Villanova templates, widgets, and fields allow customization of form layout using grid components.
 The size parameter in the UI schema’s `ui:options` object specifies the fill area of a field or subform.

 Size refers to the Material UI’s grid column widths (see the [Material UI documentation](https://mui.com/material-ui/react-grid2/?srsltid=AfmBOooQau1xI3vb4gvlq9PkW82YfdZbZfqbqY1pMoOkGCepu-2DbSt9)), where the area the form occupies is divided into 12 columns.
 A value of 12 (the default value) means the field or subform should take up all 12 columns.
 If two adjacent fields have size values of 8 and 4, respectively, they will share one row and the first field will be twice as wide as the second.